i3D-net/ONE-GameHosting-SDK/vscode.md

 # VSCode Development Workflow

-Setting up VSCode to allow building and testing of the SDK.
+This Guide explains how to set up VSCode to allow building and testing of the SDK.
 This is not required for Game Server integration.

+See the [build guide for windows](build-windows.md) or [build guide for linux](build-linux.md) for required build tools and compatible c++ compiler.

-## Editor Extensions
+## VSCode Editor Extensions

-1. C/C++ VS2017 toolchain by Microsoft. *Required*
+1. C/C++ Extension Pack by Microsoft. *Required* (includes C++ Intellisense, CMake, CMake Tools)
-2. C++ Intellisense by austin.
+2. Clang-format by Xaver (optional alternative code formatter).
-3. CMake by twxs. *Required*
-4. CMake Tools by Microsoft. *Required*
+3. C++ TestMate (Optional, for in-IDE test support).

-    > In order to use CMake directly with `vscode`, see the [cmake tools]> (https://vector-of-bool.github.io/docs/vscode-cmake-tools/getting_started.html#cmake-tools-quick-start) online documentation.
+> In order to use CMake directly with `vscode`, see the [cmake tools]> (<https://vector-of-bool.github.io/docs/vscode-cmake-tools/getting_started.html#cmake-tools-quick-start>) online documentation.

-5. Clang-format by xaver.
-6. C++ TestMate (Optional, for in-IDE test support).

 ## Settings

-Add the following keys to VSCode user settings.
+Add the following keys to VSCode user settings or workspace settings (.vscode/settings.json).

 ```json
 {